-A typical way of defining such a criterion is to specify the preferable properties of the hypothesis-for example, to require that the hypothesis is the shortest or the most economical description consistent with all the facts (as, e.g., in [46]).
-Such a 'biased choice' criterion is necessary when the description language is complete, i.e., able to express any possible hypothesis.
-An alternative is to use a 'biased language' criterion [57], restricting the description language in which hypotheses are expressed (i.e., using an incomplete description language).
+A typical way of defining such a criterion is to specify the preferable properties of the hypothesis-for example, to require that the hypothesis is the shortest or the most economical description consistent with all the facts (as, for example, in [Michalski, 1973]).
+Such a "biased-choice" criterion is necessary when the description language is complete, that is, able to express any possible hypothesis.
+An alternative is to use a "biased-language" criterion [Mitchell, 1978], restricting the description language in which hypotheses are expressed

+(that is, to use an incomplete description language).
 Although in many methods the background knowledge is not explicitly stated, the authors make implicit assumptions serving the same purpose.
-More details on the criteria for selecting hypotheses are given in Section 4.7.
+More details on the criteria for selecting hypotheses are given in Section 4.4.7.